siyinghan/weibo-auto-comment-and-check/README.md

 driver = webdriver.Chrome(options=options, service=Service(ChromeDriverManager().install()))
 ```

-Here is another way: export and save cookies after scanning, then import cookies to the websites the next time.
+Another way is to export and save cookies after scanning, then import cookies to the websites the next time.

 Sadly, the cookies should be updated every 24h in this way.